 You will learn

 Learn how to make your emails and sign-up forms more accessible.
 When designing your emails and signup forms, you’ll want to make sure your designs are accessible to all of your recipients.
-Although taking the time to do the extra work may seem like a hassle, for the millions of people living with a disability around the world, your extra time will pay off tremendously.

 Accessibility in emailsAccessibility in emails

-Optimizing subject lines and preview textOptimizing subject lines and preview text
+Optimize subject lines and preview textOptimize subject lines and preview text

-- Add alt text to all images.
+- Add alt text to all of your images.

 - Use contrasting colors.

-- Use descriptive language in links.
+- Use descriptive language in links

-- Design emails in a logical structure.
+- Build your forms in a logical structure.

 Head to how to create an ADA-friendly sign-up form to learn more creating accessible sign-up forms in the Klaviyo form editor.